PengJiyuan/relix/README.md

 # Relix
-Bump version, push commit and tag, publish to npm.
+Auto bump version (use semver), push commit and tag, publish to npm.